115 Turkey Hill Ln, Hingham, MA 02043, USA

 Trail Difficulty: Medium

+Informational kiosk at the parking area, as well as benches and a picnic area.
 Seasonal portable toilet near the red barn (not available November-March).
 Please note that there is no access to barn buildings or barn parking lots except for certain small programs.
 Note: the farm uses electric fencing around the perimeter of the livestock acreage.

 Dogs: Dogs are not permitted anywhere at Weir River Farm or the trails surrounding the farm.